loyfael/awake-v1/README.md

 - This project is **not maintained**.
 - The codebase is **messy**, inconsistent, and possibly haunted.
 - It’s not production-ready, not even test-ready.
-- Use at your own risk — preferably not at all.
+- Use at your own risk, preferably not at all.

 ---